aiocat/request/README.md

 ## License

-Request is distributed under MIT license. for more information:
+Request is distributed under the MIT license. for more information:

 - https://raw.githubusercontent.com/aiocat/request/main/LICENSE